thedocruby/Sound-Physics-Fabric/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Crash Report/Logs**
-Please attach these as files, DO NOT PASTE!!!
+Please attach these as files, or link to them on a pastebin site.
+**DO NOT paste them into this bug report as text!!!**